imsamtar/hasurafire/README.md

 - JWT access token of currently signed-in user

+### global

+- fallback values for query, mutation and subscription variables

 ### signInWithGoogle

 - call this function to signin with popup with google